-Above, we have two slightly different views of the same booth.
-Although, both pictures are similar, they each show a few features I'd like to point out.
+Next, we have two slightly different views of the same booth.
+Although both pictures are similar, they each show a few features I'd like to point out.

-The lights in a large hall are bright enough for people to see, but they are not bright enough to show your product at its best.
+The lights in a large hall are bright enough to allow people to see, but they are not bright enough to show your product at its best.
 The lighting all throughout this booth is a crucial part of the display.

 We also see in this handbag display another combination of poles and shelves used to show off products.
-The mannequin on the left creates some added interest, while the bags displayed up high (in the top of the photo) help to draw attention from a distance in a large convention hall.
+The mannequin on the left side of the photo creates some added interest, while the large bags displayed up high (in the top of the photo) help to draw attention from a distance in a large convention hall.

-Here we have booths with the most eye-catching designs turned out and easy to see.
-The adorable cat bag on the right provides instant information about this crafter's style.
+Here we have another booth with the most eye-catching designs turned out and easy to see.
+The adorable cat bag at the front of this handbag display provides instant information about this crafter's style.
 If your style is a little cool and funky, you're going to walk straight into this booth.
 If you're a cat lover, you'll be immediately drawn to this booth, too.

 This lovely display creates a whole mood with a chic homey feel.
 The vibrant red handbag is a focal point displayed simply on a wire mannequin.
-It contrasts with the rest of the booth, drawing you in to explore more closely.
+The color contrasts with the rest of the booth, drawing your attention and pulling you in to explore more closely.

-This was the last day of a long, busy show.
+This photo was taken on the last day of a long, busy show.
 Happily, lots of vendors were getting low on stock.
 I imagine the coat rack on the right was full of pretty bags at the beginning of the show.

-Here's another example of a booth with great flooring that ties the space together.
+This booth is another example of a display with great flooring that ties the space together.
 The rug contributes to the homey feel of the display and helps to pull the look together.
 Flooring is often overlooked, but it can be an important finishing touch to your booth.

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.